-A high-clearance four-wheel drive (4WD) vehicle is always useful, and often essential, thanks to the dire state of many roads.
+A normal saloon (sedan) car is sufficient if you are driving around Nairobi, up and down the main coastal road or sticking to the major tarred highways between cities.
+However a high-clearance four-wheel drive (4WD) vehicle is recommended for anywhere else.
 Even when you’re not planning any off-road driving, and expect to stick to tarmac, entrance roads and access tracks are often not surfaced and can become impassable quagmires after rain.
 Most car rental companies will not rent out non-4WD vehicles for use in the parks, and park rangers will often turn away such cars at the gates, especially in wet weather.
 Maasai Mara and the mountain parks (Mount Elgon, Mount Kenya and the Aberdare range) are the most safety-minded.

-Four-wheel drive Suzuki jeeps are the most widely available vehicles, but ensure you get a long wheelbase model with rear seats, room for four people (or five at a pinch) and luggage space at the back.
+Four-wheel drive Suzuki jeeps are the most widely available vehicles, but ensure you get a long-wheelbase model with rear seats, room for four people (or five at a pinch) and luggage space at the back.
 These are more stable than the stumpy short-wheelbase versions.
-Suzukis are light and dependable, capable of great feats in negotiating rough terrain, and can nearly always be fixed by a local repair workshop.
+Other good options, also commonly rented out, are the Nissan X-Trail and Mitsubishi Pajero.
+All three models are dependable, capable of great feats in negotiating rough terrain, and can nearly always be fixed by a local repair workshop.
 Beware, however, of their notorious tendency to tip over on bends or on the dangerously sloping gravel hard shoulders that line so many roads.